 As soon as you get your new family member, you’ll probably have to see your vet for vaccinations.
 The initial package will cost you around $200.
 For more detailed information, click here.

-For the additional yearly refreshers and check-ups, you should set around $500 aside.
+For the additional yearly refreshers and check-ups, you should set aside around $500.
 This is the best case scenario, where your dog is healthy and didn’t have any accident or any other health issues.

 Also make sure to check out my article on how to pay vet bills, even in emergencies.
-Over there, you’ll learn the best ways to save on vet bills.
-Plus, I’m showing you ways to come up with money for vet bills if you don’t actually have it.
+Over there, I’ll be showing you ways to come up with money for vet bills if you don’t actually have it.

 Unexpected lifetime cost of a dog